kfranics/Getting-and-Cleaning-Data-Course/README.md

 To make a tidy data set, I selected all of the columns, except for the activityid.
 Grouping on the subjectid and activity description, I created a mean summary for each column.
 The dataset was written to a file called 'TidyDataAssignment.csv'.
-This file is available in the repository.
 It has 180 observations of 88 variables.
 For the tidy file, please note each observation has it's own row, with a column for each measured variable.

 For more detail on Tidy Data, the Hadley Wickham whitepaper is a great resource.